kushalpagolu/EpocX_Tello_Final_Submission/readme.md

   - **Real-Time Aspect**: The RL agent's predictions are directly translated into drone actions, enabling real-time control.

 **RL Agent and Drone Control (In `learning_rlagent.py`):**
-    * The `DroneControlEnv` class defines the environment in which the RL agent learns to control the drone.
+    - The `DroneControlEnv` class defines the environment in which the RL agent learns to control the drone.
-    * The `connect_drone` method attempts to connect to the Tello drone and sends a takeoff command.
+    - The `connect_drone` method attempts to connect to the Tello drone and sends a takeoff command.
-    * The `step` method receives an action from the RL agent, translates it into drone control commands (forward/backward speed, left/right speed), and sends these commands to the drone using `TelloController.send_rc_control()`.
+    - The `step` method receives an action from the RL agent, translates it into drone control commands (forward/backward speed, left/right speed), and sends these commands to the drone using `TelloController.send_rc_control()`.
-    * The `update_state` method updates the current state of the environment based on the incoming EEG data.
+    - The `update_state` method updates the current state of the environment based on the incoming EEG data.
-    * The `load_or_create_model` method loads a pre-trained PPO model or creates a new one if none exists.
+    - The `load_or_create_model` method loads a pre-trained PPO model or creates a new one if none exists.
-    * The `train_step` method processes EEG data, updates the environment state, predicts an action using the RL model, and (optionally) allows for human intervention to override the agent's action.
+    - The `train_step` method processes EEG data, updates the environment state, predicts an action using the RL model, and (optionally) allows for human intervention to override the agent's action.

 **Threading:**
-    * Data saving is handled in a separate background thread to prevent blocking the main data collection and visualization loop.
+    - Data saving is handled in a separate background thread to prevent blocking the main data collection and visualization loop.
 **Shutdown:**
-    * The `signal_handler` function is called when the program receives a `Ctrl+C` signal.
-It sets the `stop_saving_thread` event to signal the data saving thread to stop, disconnects from the Emotiv headset, closes all Matplotlib plots, and exits the program.
+    - The `signal_handler` function is called when the program receives a `Ctrl+C` signal.
+It sets the `stop_saving_thread` event to signal the data saving thread to stop, disconnects from the Emotiv headset, closes all matplotlib plots, and exits the program.

+---
 # Critical Data Processing Modules